the-guild-org/conductor/README.md

 cargo run --bin conductor ./conductor.config.json
 ```

+If config is not provided as the first argument, Conductor will try to read `config.json` from the root by default.
 For more details on setting up and running Conductor, [refer to our documentation](https://the-guild.dev/graphql/gateway).

 ## Contributions